 Refugees in Track 2 might wish to prepare for and practice giving business or educational presentations, polish their writing in order to publish a book or essay, or improve their public speaking skills so that they can advocate on behalf of other North Koreans.
 Track 2 coaches will work closely with their students to outline specific goals and tailor their lessons accordingly.
+The TNKR Global Leadership Program, under the leadership of Senior Fellow Tony Docan-Morgan, helps refugees by giving them a structured program to learn the basics of public speaking.

 CHECKLIST for Track 2